 For something even older, remains of the Roman occupation can be found at Arbeia Roman Fort in South Shields.
 Take note it is only open between April1st to Oct 1st.
 If you can't get enough of Roman forts then there is another to visit at the eastern end of Hadrian’s Wall at Wallsend called Segedunum.

-For a day out down the coast visit Hartlepool's Maritime Experience which recreates an 18th century seaport as well as being home to HMS Trincomalee, the oldest British warship still afloat.
+For a day out down the coast visit National Museum of the Royal Navy which recreates an 18th century seaport as well as being home to HMS Trincomalee, the oldest British warship still afloat.
 Call in at Seaham on the way to see Tommy one of the most poignant memorials to those who died in the First World War.
 The steel statue created by Ray Lonsdale is entitled 11 'o' 1.

 11'o'1 known locally as Tommy

 Beamish Open Air Museum is a thirty minute drive away and depicts life in north-east England in the 1820s, 1900s and 1940s.
 There is plenty to see at Beamish and tickets last for a year so you could more than get your money's worth with a couple of visits during your stay!
 Buy your lunch of fish and chips in Beamish from the coal fired Edwardian Fish and Chip shop and eat them the old-fashioned way - out of newspaper.
 It must be said the newspaper is far more sanitized than I remember from my childhood.

 AND THERE IS ALWAYS NEWCASTLE